 4 credit hours

-Introduction to the joinery techniques used in creating functional solid wood and plywood cabinetry.
-Emphasis is placed on the design and construction of doors, drawers, cabinets, and the use of both store-bought and handmade hardware.
+Introduction to joinery techniques used in creating functional solid wood and plywood cabinetry.
+Emphasis is placed on the design and construction of doors, drawers, carcasses, and the use of store bought and handmade hardware.

 AD 324B Woodworking: Form, Volume, and Function